CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

    - Measuring shift of spectral lines $\implies$ biased toward large masses to have large enough spectral line shifts.
 Dont measure Earth-mass planets yet (see [[#9]]).

 5. **Pulsar timing**
-   The first exoplanet was discovered in 1992 by Aleksander Wolszczan and Dale Frail using [[Pulsar timing]] methods.
+   The first exoplanet was discovered in 1992 by Aleksander Wolszczan and Dale Frail using [[Pulsars]] methods.
 These exoplanets orbit a [[Neutron stars#<mark class="hltr-orange">Pulsar</mark>|pulsar]], and small periodic changes in the pulsar period indicate the gravitational influence of a companion.
 Stars discovered by this method are poor cadidates for life because they live next to a terrifying pulsar.

 **In summary**:
 ![[exoplanet_methods.png|450]]